St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 London, St Pauls, Dome Inside

-Booking online offers you a slightly cheaper ticket price (so it’s worth it for us budget travellers) and also allows you to reserve your space – key in these corona times!
+Booking online through the cathedral website offers the cheapest ticket price (so it’s worth it for us budget travellers) and also allows you to reserve your space.

 You can book tickets online up to 1 month in advance and entry slots are given in 30 minute intervals.